 It is with heavy hearts that JDRF Australia and Breakthrough T1D farewell Professor Helen Thomas following her recent passing.
 Professor Thomas was a great in the world of type 1 diabetes (T1D) research and collaborator on many of T1D research projects across Australia.
-She is a recognised international leader who made significant advancements in the […]
+She was a recognised international leader who made significant advancements in the […]

 JDRF Australia is proud to announce that the next round of Career Support and Travel Grants is now open.
 JDRF Australia aims to support the next generation of type 1 diabetes (T1D) researchers by helping them with skills development or facilitating them to present and attend scientific conferences.
 This enables them to gain new skills, […]